ASTex-ICube/semiproctex/README.md

 #### Tools

  Windows binaries are available [here](http://igg.unistra.fr/people/semiproctex/PPTBF_Structures_Bin.zip).
-We provide two tools for experimenting with the PPTBF model:
+We provide tools for experimenting with the PPTBF model:
  - [x] a real-time PPTBF viewer/designer [GPU-accelerated]
  - [x] a PPTBF synthesizer from a PPTBF parameter file [GPU-accelerated] (for procedural PPTBF and binary structures synthesis)
  - [ ] a PPTBF database generator [GPU-accelerated] (spanning space of parameters) [not yet...]